Rsantct/ecapre/README.md

 ### JackBridge (formerly JackRouter)

-JackRouter is the most important tool to able your Mac OS audio to be routed to the Jack audio server.
+JackRouter is the key tool to able your Mac OS audio to be routed to the Jack audio server.

-JACK OS works well, but you need to route your Mac OS application's sound (coreaudio domain) to *ecapre* through by Jack.
+JACK OS works well, but you still need to route your Mac OS application's sound (coreaudio domain) to *ecapre* through by Jack.
-Unfortunatelly Jack OSX does not support anymore JackRouter.

-Fortunatelly **madhatter68** has done a great work:
+Unfortunatelly JackRouter is not mantained on Jack OSX anymore, but fortunatelly **madhatter68** has done a great work:

   **https://github.com/madhatter68/JackRouter**